|Why Natural Rubber and how is it manufactured?|

 Natural Rubber is the most durable and elastic material available.
 A natural rubber core is ideal for mattresses; flexible yet stable, it is absorbent, resilient and provides excellent heat and moisture regulation and air circulation.

 Natural rubber is a renewable resource.
-It is the milk or sap tapped from the Hevea Brasiliensis - the common rubber tree - grown on Malaysian plantations especially selected for their high quality product.
+It is the milk or sap tapped from the Hevea Brasiliensis - the common rubber tree - grown in Sri Lankan plantations especially selected for their high quality product.
 Our supplier is located in an area that produces the finest quality rubber for mattress use; an extremely durable, elastic material characterized by its ability to retain its shape and original firmness.
 Because the product is manufactured where the sap is harvested, we are helping to sustain the local economy and provide jobs without depleting the natural resources of the country of origin.

 An important element of the manufacturing process is that the processing of the Hevea Milk is done close to the plantation.
 We do this because rubber destabilizes when it is kept in a liquid form for too long.
 This can be avoided by the addition of chemicals, but since we want our product as pure was possible, we cannot do this.
-For our products, the milk is harvested in the morning and by afternoon it is being molded into sheets that are shipped to Canada where they are expertly covered at our supplier facility.
+For our products, the milk is harvested in the morning and by afternoon it is being molded into sheets that are shipped to USA where they are expertly covered at our supplier facility.

 We use the Dunlop system to produce a 97% natural (not synthetic) rubber for our own mattresses.
 This process involves only air, natural soap and vulcanization agents (3% Zinc Oxide which in turn is considered non-toxic), which are used to ensure to the rubber keeps its form.

 All of our bedding contains pure, organically grown and harvested cotton.